 The McDonnells lived in a small brick house in Larchmont, a suburb of New York City.
 Jim was foreman of mail carriers at the post office where he had worked for 25 years.
-A gentle, soft-spoken man, he had a wave of the hand acquaintance with hundreds of people in town.
+A gentle, soft-spoken man, he had a wave-of-the-hand acquaintance with hundreds of people in town.
 Married in 1960, he and Anne were childless.
+Learn how 28 real couples knew when they’d found “the one.”

 During February and March 1971, when he was 50, Jim McDonnell suffered a curious series of accidents.
 None was critical in itself, but the combination appeared to trigger a strange result.